mtavano/dcdn/Readme.md

 ---

-DCDN is a decentralized content delivery network built on top of libp2p and ipld.
+Decentralized pocket network built on top of libp2p